-• The flow-weighted average gas temperatures from the temperature studies are the most appropriate estimate of the temperature of gas for the purposes of calculating UIG;

-- > The relative proportion of internal and external meters does not change materially year on year; and - The proportion of Supply Meter Points that have temperature correction equipment installed does not change materially year on year.
+- The flow-weighted average gas temperatures from the temperature studies are the most appropriate estimate of the temperature of gas for the purposes of calculating UIG; - The relative proportion of internal and external meters does not change materially year on year; and - The proportion of Supply Meter Points that have temperature correction equipment installed does not change materially year on year.

-We reviewed the previous methodology and have replicated it with minor updates and enhancements.
+We assessed the method used in the Statement for Gas Year 2020-2021 and have replicated it with minor updates and enhancements.